gorilas/storybook-react-boilerplate/README.md

 There are two kind of components as example:
  * components/ButtonStateless.js
- * components/ButtonES6.js
+ * components/Button.js

+ Button is a typical component with state.

  ButtonStateless is a functional stateless component declared as a plain JavaScript function with props.
-It's state used for presentational components without state.
+It's used for presentational components without state.

- Button is a common component with states.

  Both of them have defaultProps and propTypes defined and a callback function onClick.